LAST UPDATED: 03/31/2019

 What is a Natural Night Cream?

 A natural night cream is like a traditional night cream except that it is made with natural and organic ingredients.
-A truly natural night cream will be free from toxic, synthetic, and irritating ingredients.
-Other than that, natural and conventional night creams are made with the same intentions—repair skin and reduce moisture loss.
-Night creams are thicker, richer and more emollient.
+An authentic natural night cream will be free from synthetic ingredients.
+Night creams are thicker, richer and more emollient than day creams.
 They contain ingredients that are protective, slow absorbing, and reparative.
 This means, yes, night creams tend to be richer than day creams.
-However, this is a good thing!
-At night there is no need to fear greasy looking skin or a need to wear makeup, so it’s OK if you use a heavier formula.
+However, this isn’t always the case.
+There are treatment serums and thin night creams designed to be worn over your existing skin care routine to lock in moisture overnight.

 Additionally, night creams also contain many ingredients which simply cannot be worn during the day.
 Anti-aging ingredients such as retinol (1), carrot seed essential oil, and vitamin C can increase our skin’s sensitivity to the sun and cause skin damage.
 However, when worn at night, these ingredients have been scientifically proven to dramatically increase skin firmness, elasticity, and moisture levels.
 Night also creams boost blood circulation to the face as you massage it into the skin.
 Even better, collagen production can be increased by using a night cream with vitamin C (3), helping to plump the skin and retain that youthful glow and reduce wrinkles and fine lines.